 If you receive a NO PASS (39 or below), you will not be eligible to TA.
-To be eligible to TA in any future quarters, you will be required to retake the test.
+You must retake for the test be eligible TA in future to quarters.
 If you receive a CONDITIONAL PASS (40-49), you can TA, but you will also be required to take an advanced ESL course at UCR Extension.
 You will need to retake the test at the end of this course.
 A conditional pass is only valid for 6 months.

-If you earn a CLEAR PASS (50 or above), you will NOT be required to take an ESL course or to retake the test in the future.
+If you earn a CLEAR PASS (50 or above), you will NOT be required to take an ESL course or retake the test.

 All TAs must enroll in ME 302 Apprentice teaching.
-This course meets once per week (dates, times, and duration may change, depending on the flow of the meeting sessions) and provides a place for TAs to receive advice, support, and meet with other TAs each quarter.
-Should another UCR course conflict with the 302 meeting(s) the student must receive permission from the instructor of the 302 course.
+This course meets once per week (dates, times, and duration may change, depending on the flow of the meeting sessions) and provides a place for TAs to receive advice and support and meet with other TAs each quarter.
+Should another UCR course conflict with the ME 302 meeting(s), the student must obtain permission from the ME 302 instructor.

-3. Student Assistants (Domestic & International)
+2.3 Student Assistants (Domestic & International)

-Student Assistant positions are used in cases where a new graduate student those on filing fee status may be employed by a professor.
+Student Assistant positions are used in cases where a professor may employ a graduate student on filing fee status.
 Employment as a TA or GSR is not permitted for new graduate students until they become official and active students on campus.
-New students may participate in paid research in a lab during the summer prior to their fall quarter start, as a Student Assistant.
-Students on filing fee also are not permitted to be employed as a TA or GSR, but may be a Student Assistant.
+New students may participate in paid research in a lab during the summer prior to their fall quarter start as a Student Assistant.
+Students on a filing fee also are not permitted to be employed as a TA or GSR, but may be as a Student Assistant.

-Student Assistants have hourly and do not receive any benefits (the position does not cover any fees or health insurance), thus they are responsible for securing health insurance separately during the time of this employment (GSHIP can NOT be paid by the advisor).
+Student Assistants are hourly and do not receive any benefits (the position does not cover fees or health insurance).
+Thus, they are responsible for securing health insurance separately during this employment (GSHIP can NOT be paid by the advisor).

-4. Internships
+2.4 Internships

 Students participating in an internship during a quarter (either full or part-time) must enroll in ME 298I under their advisor.
-International students who wish to complete an internship at any point during the year must also complete a CPT application; complete the CPT Certification Form at myforms.ucr.edu (you must upload your offer letter and faculty advisor recommendation letter).
+International students who wish to complete an internship at any point during the year must complete a CPT application; complete the CPT Certification Form at myforms.ucr.edu (you must upload your offer letter and faculty advisor recommendation letter).

-International students on summer internship are expected to be enrolled in one unit of CS 298I during summer.
-This is done through UCR Summer Sessions Office and students must pay the one-unit summer fee prior to registering in the course.
+International students on summer internships are expected to be enrolled in one unit of ME 298I during the summer.
+This is done through UCR Summer Sessions Office, and students must pay the one-unit summer fee before registering for the course.

-5. In Absentia
+2.5 In Absentia

 In absentia is a form of registration available to academic and professional graduate students undertaking coursework or research related to their degree programs outside of California.
 Students registered for in absentia are assessed full health insurance fees and 15% of the tuition and student services fee.
-Students are also assessed non-resident tuition and/or professional school fees if applicable.
+Students are also assessed non-resident tuition and professional school fees if applicable.